Chronology

 April 28–October 29, 1967

-Mural Big Modern Painting for Expo ’67 in American Painting Now at the Expo ’67 US Pavilion in Montreal features graduated Benday dots.
+Mural Big Modern Painting for Expo ’67 is included in American Painting Now at the Expo ’67 US Pavilion in Montreal.

 Summer 1967